bluelamar/WsRuleR/README.md

 new objects in the database.

 * wsruler.idfactoryclass : Name of ID factory class : Default is "org.bluelamar.wsruler.ShortIdFactory" - Fowler–Noll–Vo hash implementation
-* wsruler.id_add_salt : Values are "true" or "false" : Default is "false"
 * wsruler.id_size : Values are number of bits "4" or "8" : Default is "4"